EvanHerman/User-Email-Compromised-Check/README.md

 # Email-Compromised-Check

+### Inspired by all the API and Security talks at WordCamp Philly 2015.

-WordPress plugin cross checking registered user emails with the https://haveibeenpwned.com/ API.
+Simple WordPress plugin which cross checks registered user emails with the [https://haveibeenpwned.com/](https://haveibeenpwned.com/) API.